Hazelmat/data-eng-test/README.md

 running adhoc queries/tasks on top of a single json file won't be possible, to improve this part, I propose to load this graph into BigQuery for analytical purposes

-Finally, this is by any means an exhaustive list to productionize this code, but this is some more items that needs to be added:
+Finally, this is by no means an exhaustive list for productionizing this code, but here are some additional items that need to be addressed:

-- Deploying workflows via CI
+- Deploying workflows via Continuous Integration (CI)
-- Build and testing CI pipelines at PR build
+- Building and testing CI pipelines at Pull Request (PR) build
-- Counter validation
+- Implementing counter validation
-- Improving input data sanitizing checks
+- Improving checks for input data sanitization
-- Sensors for inputs
+- Adding sensors for inputs
-- Beam pipeline option to enable Dataflow Runner (Or any scalable runner)
+- Providing a Beam pipeline option to enable Dataflow Runner (or any other scalable runner)
-- Increase coverage
+- Increasing coverage

 ## 4. Ad-hoc Processing